isomerpages/govtech-stp/_student-pass-holder-lane/frequently-asked-questions.md

 #### 10. I am travelling from a country that Singapore has established a Vaccinated Travel Lane (VTL) with.
 I have previously obtained an entry approval under the Student’s Pass Holder Lane (STPHL).
 Will I still be required to serve the 7-day Stay-Home Notice (SHN)?

-<b>[For arrivals before 21 February 2022, 2359 hours] </b>

-If you enter Singapore using the entry approval (“SafeTravel Pass”) obtained under the STPHL, you will need to fulfil the prevailing <a href="/shn-and-swab-summary" target="_blank">Category II travel and health control measures</a>, including serving a 7-day SHN at a self-sourced accommodation.

-If you wish to enter Singapore without having to serve SHN, you will need to obtain a Vaccinated Travel Pass (VTP) under the Vaccinated Travel Lane.
-You must also enter Singapore on a designated VTL flight or bus service.
-For more information, please refer to the webpages for the <a href="/vtl/requirements-and-process" target="_blank">VTL (Air)</a> and <a href="/vtl-land/overview" target="_blank">VTL (Land)</a>.

-Please also note that payments made for the entry application under the STPHL are non-refundable, and also cannot be transferred to offset payments required under the VTL.
-However, if you obtained your entry approval under the STPHL before the announcement of the VTL, and later enter Singapore under the VTL, you may be eligible for a refund.

-<b>[For arrivals after 21 February 2022, 2359 hours] </b>

 If you enter Singapore via the STPHL, you will need to fulfill the prevailing <a href="/shn-and-swab-summary" target="_blank">Category II/III/IV travel and health control measures</a>, including serving a 7-day SHN at a self-sourced accommodation.

 If you wish to enter Singapore without having to serve SHN, you will need to enter Singapore via the VTL.
 STP, Long-Term Visit Pass (LTVP) and the respective IPA holders may travel to Singapore via VTL without applying for a Vaccinated Travel Pass, subject to the prevailing VTL requirements.
 They must show their long-term pass/IPA letter and proof of vaccination status at the port of departure/ checkpoint.
 They must also enter Singapore on a designated VTL flight, bus or ferry service.
 For more information, please refer to the webpages for the <a href="/vtl/requirements-and-process" target="_blank">VTL (Air)</a>, <a href="/vtl-land/overview" target="_blank">VTL (Land)</a> and <a href="/vtl-sea/overview" target="_blank">VTL (Sea)</a>.